v-wewei/dexterity/dexterity/inverse_kinematics/README.md

     target_positions,
     # How close we want to get to the target positions.
     linear_tol=1e-3,
-    # How many IK attempts to do.
-Each attempt randomizes the initial joint angles to
+    # How many IK attempts to perform.
+Each attempt randomizes the initial joint angles
-    # arrive at a solution.
+    # to arrive at a different solution.
     num_attemps=5,
-    # Whether to exit at the first attempt that find a solution within the tolerance.
+    # Whether to exit at the first attempt that finds a solution within the tolerance.
     stop_on_first_successful_attempt=True,
 )
 # If the solves fails, qpos will be None.